SERVICING TRANSFERS · NOTICES · OVERSIGHT

 Keep provider choice

-Use current systems and providers while reducing dependence on any one dashboard as the complete record of truth.
+Keep using current providers without making any one dashboard the whole record of truth.

 Improve client confidence

-Show lender clients how regulated communications, provider handoffs, exceptions, and outcomes are evidenced across the operating model.
+Show lender clients how communications, handoffs, exceptions, and outcomes are evidenced.

 Strengthen oversight

-Make provider onboarding, monitoring, exit planning, and issue review easier with a common evidence package.
+Make provider onboarding, monitoring, exit planning, and issue review easier to evidence.

 Support transfers and change

-Keep the record usable when servicing rights, subservicing arrangements, systems, notice programs, or providers change.
+Keep the record usable when servicing rights, subservicing arrangements, notice programs, or providers change.

 Who we help